Vatica rassak

 Vatica rassak is a tree in the family Dipterocarpaceae, native to Maritime Southeast Asia.
 The specific epithet rassak is from resak, the species' Malay common name.

 Description

 Vatica rassak grows up to 30 m tall, with a trunk diameter of up to 70 cm.
 Its coriaceous leaves are elliptic to oblong and measure up to 32 cm long.
 The inflorescences bear cream flowers.
 In Borneo, a newly discovered, unnamed special caterpillar makes use of the poisonous resin from this tree to build a cocoon.

 Distribution and habitat

-Vatica rassak is native to Borneo, Java, the Maluku Islands, Sulawesi, New Guinea and the Philippines.
-Its habitat is along rivers and in lowland dipterocarp forest, at altitudes to 400 m.
+Vatica rassak is native to Borneo, the Maluku Islands, Sulawesi, New Guinea and the Philippines.
+Its habitat is along rivers and in lowland dipterocarp forest, at elevations to 400 m.